 Multiple employers: You may work for more than one employer, but all employment must be related to your degree program and for Pre-Completion OPT cannot exceed the allowed per week cumulative hours.

 Work for hire: This is also commonly referred to as 1099 employment where an individual performs a service based on a contractual relationship rather than an employment relationship.
 If requested by the Department of Homeland Security, you must be prepared to provide evidence showing the duration of the contract periods and the name and address of the contracting company.

 Self-employed business owner: Students on OPT may start a business and be self-employed.
-In this situation, you must work full time.
+In this situation, you must work at least 20 hours a week or more.
 You must be able to prove that you have the proper business licenses and are actively engaged in a business related to your degree program.

 Employment through an agency or consulting firm: Students on post-completion OPT should be able to provide evidence showing they worked an average of at least 20 hours per week while employed by the agency.

 Unpaid employment.
 Students on OPT may work as volunteers or unpaid interns, where this does not violate any U.S. labor laws.
 The work must be at least 20 hours per week for students on Post-Completion OPT.
 If requested by the Department of Homeland Security, you must be prepared to provide evidence from the employer that you worked at least 20 hours per week during the period of employment.